icaros-usc/overcooked_lsi_user_study/README.md

 ## Replay the human-robot traces.

 ### Install Overcooked-AI

-Note: if you have installed the dependencies of [the original Overcooked-AI-PCG repo](https://github.com/icaros-usc/overcooked_ai), you can use that and skip this step.

 It is useful to set up a conda environment with Python 3.7 using [Anaconda](https://www.anaconda.com/products/individual):